russelljjarvis/ScienceAccessibility/README.md

 ## I Mentioned Creating Tools.
-One tool, that functions as a natural extension of this work, is to enable 'clear writing' tournaments and leader boards.
+One tool, that functions as a natural extension of this work, is to enable 'clear writing' tournaments and leader boards, for example:

-## An Example Competition:

 | mean complexity   |      author      |
 |----------|:-------------:|